Get started with Role-Based Access Control in the Azure portal

 Classic subscription administrators and co-admins have full access to the Azure subscription.
 They can manage resources using the Azure portal, Azure Resource Manager APIs, and the classic deployment model APIs.
 In the RBAC model, classic administrators are assigned the Owner role at the subscription scope.

 Only the Azure portal and the new Azure Resource Manager APIs support Azure RBAC.
-Users and applications that are assigned RBAC roles cannot use the the Azure classic deployment model APIs.
+Users and applications that are assigned RBAC roles cannot use the Azure classic deployment model APIs.

 Authorization for management vs. data operations